Mitchell Marsh dropped, Beau Webster to debut in Sydney

 Cummins was asked whether Marsh needed to contribute more with the ball if he was to earn a recall but the skipper said that his batting is the main priority.

-"Not necessarily," Cummins said.
+"Not necessarily," he said.
 "We've spoken about it a lot.
 He was in the side this summer for being a top six batter.
-So that's generally a guiding principle when you pick in the top order, not always.
+So that's generally a guiding principle when you pick the top order, [although] not always.
 I think when he's at his best, he gets in the side on his batting alone and his bowling is a bonus.
-Obviously, we've got guys like Cam Green who will be back in the mix at some point as well, who provide some other bowling options.
+Obviously, we've got guys like Cam Green who will be back in the mix at some point as well, who provide some other bowling options."

 At the same time, Cummins said Webster's superior bowling, and ability to handle bigger loads than Marsh was a factor in the decision-making.
 That comes just a few days after coach Andrew McDonald suggested Marsh was fully fit and stated it was unfair to question Marsh's lack of bowling given that he had not bowled for tactical reasons rather than any physical issues.

 "That was definitely a factor," Cummins said.
 "Short turnaround.
 I think it's always nice to have kind of a fifth bowler.
 He bowls quite a lot for Tasmania.
-So if we need a call on that we can.
-I think firstly, if you're going to bat six, you've picked for your batting, which I think he's shown in the Shield over the last couple years, when he takes the game on, and he's really changed some games for Tasmania.
+So if we need to call on that we can.
+I think firstly, if you're going to bat six, you're picked for your batting, which I think he's shown in the Shield over the last couple years, when he takes the game on he's really changed some games for Tasmania.
 But I'll sit down and work that out today.
-But I think particularly that pace bowling, Beau is going to be handy, and we've got obviously Nath, but also Trav with some handy offers when needed."
+But I think particularly that pace bowling, Beau is going to be handy, and we've got obviously Nath [Lyon], but also Trav [Head] with some handy offies when needed."

+Cummins said he hadn't had a lot to do with Webster prior to him joining the squad after the first Test of this series.
+But he has been impressed with his performances for Tasmania and Australia A where he made scores of 33, 61*, 5 and 46* and took figures of 0 for 18, 1 for 51, 3 for 19 and 3 for 49 in the two wins over India A in Mackay and Melbourne ahead of the Border-Gavaskar Trophy.

+"He's just been a one of those star performance for Tasmania with the bat or ball, or in the field," Cummins said.
+"He always seems to have a big impact.
+Quite aggressive.
+Can change the game, like we've seen Mitch Marsh or Trav Head, or Alex Carey do in that middle order.
+And he's been a great personality around the squad.
+Even day five there in Melbourne he was itching to get on the field.
+It's going to be awesome to see him debut.
+Really love what he brought to the squad so far."

 Alex Malcolm is an associate editor at ESPNcricinfo